datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 ## Review Modification Method I Cont.
 3

 Now that we have new weighted star reviews for our restaurants, let's see if we can detect the effects of the modifications.
-Plot the distribution of the changes in the ratings.
+To do so we will make use of some a general histogram plot and a `qplot` from the `ggplot2` package.
+These graphs will help us visualize the effect of our modification.
+Take note of the magnitudes of the changes and if there were any patterns in the distribution of the difference in star ratings.

 *** =instructions
 - Make `ggplot2` available in the environment